 Snakes vary in length and price, but we recommend the 3/8 inch model that is about 20 feet long.
 You can buy these at your local hardware store or home center.
+If a drain snake is completely unavailable to you, a wire coat hanger will work for a pinch.
 You will also need a bucket, rubber gloves, and a working flashlight.

-A major cause of clogged drains is a clogged garbage disposal.
-If the water on one or both sides of the sink is not draining, first plunge it to clear the clog.
+A clogged garbage disposal is a major cause of clogged drains with a double kitchen sink.
+If the water on one or both sides of the sink is not draining, plunge it to clear the clog and open the drain.

 If you turn on the disposal and you hear a humming sound, the unit is most likely jammed.
 First, turn it off and then unplug the disposal.
-You should be able to free it by moving the blades manually.
+Clean out any food particles or food scraps from the sink so you have a clean surface.
+Afterward, you should be able to free it by moving the blades manually.
 You can do this by inserting an Allen wrench.
 Place the wrench into the hole at the bottom of the unit.

 If the garbage disposal is not making any noise when you turn it on, this may mean that the internal breaker has probably tripped.
 If this is the case, let the unit cool off for a minute and then press the reset button on the bottom of the unit.
 Next, turn it on again.